triton-inference-server/server/docs/models_and_schedulers.rst

 Ensemble Models
 ---------------

-An ensemble model represents a *pipepline* of one or more models and the connection of input and output tensors between those models.
+An ensemble model represents a *pipeline* of one or more models and the connection of input and output tensors between those models.
 Ensemble models are intended to be used to encapsulate a procedure that involves multiple models, such as "data preprocessing -> inference -> data postprocessing".